-I am Icelandic, a photographer and a publisher of a magazine.
-My favorite photography is landscape and seascape.
-My cameras now are the SONY A7r II full frame and the Sony a6500.
+I am Icelandic, a landscape photographer and a Photo guide in Iceland.
+My favourite photography is landscape and seascape.
+My cameras now are the SONY A7r3 and A7S3 full frame.
 Before the Canon EOS 6d, the Canon EOS 5D MKII and the older classic version Canon EOS 5D.

 If you need something special on your wall, a specific style or place, just ask.

-I am available for photography tours in Iceland, weather you are amateur or professional, all photography tours are customized to meet your specific needs.
+I am available for photography tours in Iceland, wether you are amateur or professional, all photography tours are customised to meet your specific needs.
 Here you can read the terms and conditions for a photo tour or workshop.

 If I can be of assistance in any other way, please send me e-mail, pall (at) palljokull.com.

 My Great-Grandfather, the Explorer